 The brothers – I suspect reluctantly – divided the House of Givenchy in 1981, with the perfume business going to Veuve Clicquot and, in 1989, fashion going to the staggeringly successful LMVH business.
 LMVH subsequently acquired Parfums Givenchy.

 In 1980 I moved to Paris.
-I had read Clive Davis book on working at CBS and was enraptured with the idea of working with such an exciting American company.
+I had read music-guru, Clive Davis’ book on working at CBS and was enraptured with the idea of working with such an exciting American company.
 CBS’ European HQ was in Paris, a city that I have always adored.
 My hopes of working with this giant in the communications market were dashed but later history would complete that particular circle.

 Ok so I was in Paris, I had a law degree and a couple of phone numbers.
 A friend from college had a brother who was a partner at a Law Firm on the Champs Elysees upstairs from what was the Bank of America and Monoprix supermarket that subsequently housed a Virgin Megastore.
 To my remarkable good fortune I was given a job with the firm.

 The firm’s roots were deep in old French aristocratic families and they specialized in representing couturier clients – many of whom became “brands”.
-There I met the people including Pierre Cardin, the master of brand licensing, Karl Largerfeld, who then worked for Chloe and brothers, Hubert and Jean-Claude De Givenchy.
+There I met the people including Pierre Cardin, the master of brand licensing, Karl Lagerfeld, who then worked for Chloe and brothers, Hubert and Jean-Claude De Givenchy.

-Hubert’s “atelier” was on Avenue Georges V – where th boss always wore a white lab-coat – for this impressionable 21 year old it was an Aladdin’s Cave.
+Hubert’s “atelier” was on Avenue Georges V – where the boss always wore a white lab-coat – for this impressionable 21 year old it was an Aladdin’s Cave.
 A heady combination of barely-dressed, striking models, celebrity clientele and the high art of French fashion design with wonderful fabrics.

 Knowing my appreciation of his working environment, on the smallest pretense his team would call me over from the Law Firm’s office to his atelier just to lap up the atmosphere!